EmorySPARC/ACLREG-Arthrex-Biomechanics-Data-Aggregation-Visualization/README.md

 ## Current event logic

-The script is currently configured for a bilateral task using:
+The script is currently configured for the DVJ task using:

 ```python
 EVENT_IDS = ["LON", "LOFF", "RON", "ROFF"]